lovieheartz/Titanic-survival-Prediction/README.md

-I also attached screenshot of input and output , it will surely help you out
+I also attached screenshot of input and output , it will surely help you.